The benefits of the stamp duty holiday

 Start your property journey...

-For those who would prefer to invest for rental yields, this services accommodation investment in York might be worth considering.
+For those who would prefer to invest for rental yields, this serviced accommodation investment in York might be worth considering.

 Situated just a 9-minute walk from York's city centre and boasting onsite facilities such as a rooftop garden, gym and concierge service, Icona is ideal for those visiting York on business or leisure.
 In 2018 hotel occupancy in York stood at 80%, so there is scope for good levels of returns.
 Rented out as serviced accommodation, investors can receive yields in excess of 7% and as the development is completed, can start earning income immediately.
 There is a choice of one or two-bedroom apartments, starting from £255,000.